Historical tours of The Rocks with Go Local Tours

 In their new home, many convicts built new lives, including Francis Greenway who was transported for forgery before becoming the colony’s official architect.
 After designing St James’ Church, he continued to tempt fate and died bankrupt, but nevertheless became the only forger in our history to be honoured on official currency.

-Turning into cobblestoned Bulletin Place, we pass the former printing presses of the Bulletin magazine, first published in 1880, and still perhaps echoing with the touts of the editor, selling copies from his soapbox.
+We turn into cobblestoned Bulletin Place – named after Australia’s Bulletin magazine, which was first published in 1880.
+The lane almost seems to echo with the touts of the editor, selling copies from his soapbox.

-Next stop on these historical tours of The Rocks, Harrington St, where we see the spire of one of Sydney’s oldest sites of Catholic worship, St Patrick’s Church, which has stood since the 1840s.
+The next stop on these historical tours of The Rocks is Harrington Street, where we see the spire of one of Sydney’s oldest Catholic places of worship – St Patrick’s Church.
+The church has stood here since the 1840s.
 Religious heritage and city revelry often mix in modern Sydney, and a former convent school adjoining St Patrick’s is now home to the Heritage Belgium Beer Cafe.

-At the exposed colonial archaeological site, The Big Dig, a crude well held a clever convict’s secret (and illegal) alcohol stash.
+At the colonial archaeological site known as The Big Dig, a crude well held a clever convict’s secret (and illegal) alcohol stash.